Frequently Asked Questions

 Yes!
-The new practice is designed to make scheduling for appointments easier and allow more time for each patient.
-Both Dr. Bee and Dr. Lane look forward to providing you with exemplary personal care.
+Our practice is designed to make scheduling appointments easier and allow more time for each patient.
+Dr. Bee, Dr, Lane and Dr. Peddada look forward to providing you with exemplary personal care.

 What if Touchstone Internal Medicine fills to capacity and I decide I want to become a patient?

-The doctors want to limit the practice so they can assure same-day urgent scheduling and quality time with patients.
+The doctors use reasonable efforts to limit the practice so they can assure same-day urgent scheduling and quality time with patients.
 Therefore, when the practice fills to capacity, a waiting list will be started, and as patients leave the practice, new patients can be added on a first-come, first-served basis.